NSLS-II-BMM/BeamlineManual/docs/details.rst

 + A screen.
 This is the rather large screen mounted in the corner of the hutch.
 It can be moved around somewhat for better viewing.

 + A reasonably loud speaker.
-This is the Nylavee sitting on top of the DIODE box above the beampipe next to the teddy bear in soldier clothing.
+This is the black ball-shaped item sitting on the frame of the upstream portion of the diagnostic module.

 + A good microphone.
-This is the Blue Yeti on stand above the IT chamber on the XAS table.
+This is the Blue Yeti on stand above the I\
+  :sub:`t` chamber on the XAS table.
 It has good noise cancellation so the din from the XSpress3 should not effect voice quality.
+It is, however, important that the speaker face the microphone rather than the screen.

 + A decent camera.
-This is the Nexigo mounted overhead next to the Axis webcam.
+This is the Nexigo mounted overhead next to the Axis webcam and looking at the table.

 While these devices are all connected to ``xf06bm-ws5`` and powered